Hello,

 GUI

 GUI with basic bluetooth player features and functionalities was developed from scratch.
-Smooth animations and text rendering turned out to be the most challenging part of the implementation.
+Smooth animations and text rendering turned out to be the most challenging part of the GUI implementation.

 GUI with basic bluetooth player features and functionalities was developed from scratch.
-Smooth animations and text rendering turned out to be the most challenging part of the implementation.
+Smooth animations and text rendering turned out to be the most challenging part of the GUI implementation.

 Air Touch